nhsconnect/prm-practice-migration-staging/guide/05-planning-for-cut-over.md

 * Limit the advanced rotas on the current system to no further in advance than two weeks post Go-Live as all booked appointments will need to be manually transferred to the new system on Go-Live day.

-* If possible, reschedule data rich chronic disease clinics so that these are not taking place during the cutover period.
+* If possible, reschedule data rich chronic disease clinics so that these are not taking place during the Cutover period.